ecotte/Fabric-Monitoring-RTI/README.md

 - [Use Azure service principals with Azure PowerShell | Microsoft Learn ](https://learn.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-11.6.0)

 Once the modules have been set, the script will automatically retrieve the Gateway ID and set up the connections to the Eventstream and Lakehouse.

-### Setup-UpdateConfiguration Script

-This script can be used to update system configurations in response to changes in the setup.
-The following parameters can be modified:

-- Gateway logs path, default: "C:\Windows\ServiceProfiles\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway"
-- Gateway ID
-- Service principal

 ### Run-GatewayHeartbeat Script: